Key Takeaways

 Emotional abuse can have a devastating impact on your life.
 Recognizing the signs of emotional abuse is the first step toward healing, and Rula is here to support you all along the way.

 Rula makes finding the right therapist simple.
 In under 30 seconds, you can be matched with a mental health professional who understands your specific needs and takes your insurance.
-And, our extensive network of therapists means you can be seen as soon as this week.
+And, our extensive network of therapists means you can be seen as soon as tomorrow.